SwedbankPay/developer.swedbankpay.com/checkout/index.md

 </html>
 ```

-Note that the `<script>` element is added after the `<div>` container the Checkin will be hosted in.
-When this is set up, something along the following should appear:
+Note that the `<script>` element is added after the `<div>` container the
+Checkin will be hosted in.
+When this is set up, something along the
+following should appear:

 (% style="text-align:center" %)
 [[image:Consumer.PNG||alt="Consumer UI"]]

-As you can see, the payer's information is prefilled as provided by the initial `POST`.
-When the payer completes the checkin, the events `onConsumerIdentified` and `onShippingDetailsAvailable` will be raised with the following argument objects:
+As you can see, the payer's information is pre-filled as provided by the
+initial `POST`.
+When the payer completes the checkin, the events
+`onConsumerIdentified` and `onShippingDetailsAvailable` will be raised with
+the following argument objects:

 {:.code-header}
 **Consumer Identified Event Argument Object**

 ```json
 {
     "actionType": "OnConsumerIdentified",